itisianlee/paddle-cifar100/README.md

 # Repo dynamic
 ## Relate update
+- 2021.04.24: Releases the training of the ResNeXt model
 - 2021.04.16: Releases the training of the shufflenet series model
 - 2021.04.09: Releases the training of the vgg model
 - 2021.04.08: Releases the training of the MobileNet v2 model